sf105/sttp-book/_chapters/specification-based-testing.md

 toc: true
 ---

-To get a systematic approach to testing we start with specification-based testing.
+To get a systematic approach for testing we start with specification-based testing.
 More specifically, we look at partition testing.

 With specification-based testing we look at the requirements of the program.